MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 The `conflicting server name ""` part hints that both virtual servers have the default name, namely an empty string.

-So if we give the second virtual server a different name, we can get rid of the error:
+So if we give the second virtual server a different `server_name`, we can get rid of the error:

 ```nginx
 server {